Results

 Learn more

-… … DAN UDWARY: You’re listening to the Department of Energy Joint Genome Institute’s … to a particular producing organism in the context of a clearly defined ecological interaction.
-So it’s not central … of natural product biosynthesis in bacteria ” The ActDES publication came out after we talked.
-It looks like a great …
+… DAN UDWARY: You’re listening to the Department of Energy Joint Genome Institute’s … to a particular producing organism in the context of a clearly defined ecological interaction.
+So it’s not central … metabolomics, and natural products in plants, fungi, and microorganisms.
+If you want to collaborate, let …

 Learn more